gouniverse/auth/README.md

 	FuncUserRegister:                	userRegister, // optional, required only if registration is enabled
 	FuncUserStoreAuthToken:          	userStoreAuthToken,
 	FuncEmailSend:				emailSend,
-	FuncEmailTemplatePasswordRestore:	emailTemplatePasswordRestore, // optional, if you wamt to set custom email template
+	FuncEmailTemplatePasswordRestore:	emailTemplatePasswordRestore, // optional, if you want to set custom email template
 	FuncTemporaryKeyGet:             	tempKeyGet,
 	FuncTemporaryKeySet:             	tempKeySet,
 })